sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ---

 ## TextFileOutput
+To install with pip, run `pip install opsbox-text-file-output`.
+To install with UV, run `uv add opsbox-text-file-output`

 ### Overview
 The TextFileOutput plugin writes output results to a text file for record-keeping and further analysis.